-The troubled, extremely private man that lived two streets from the cigar maker’s bungalow my parents bought me as a graduation present has been all but forgotten.
+The troubled, extremely private man that lived two and a ½ blocks from the cigar maker’s bungalow my parents bought me as a college graduation present has been all but forgotten.
 He might have said it’s better that way.
 It’s been nearly 20 years since I learned the truth, sold my bungalow, and left the Keys.
 A new generation of singers and musicians still record his ballads.
-My heart squeezes in a fist like grip of remembrance every time I hear his remastered or reinvented songs, or find a copy of his solitary book of published poems in the $1 bin of a used bookstore.
+My heart squeezes into a fist like grip of remembrance every time I hear his remastered or reinvented songs, or find a copy of his solitary book of published poems in the $1 bin of a used bookstore.

 Though I never met him, I came to love this complex genius of a man.
 He should be remembered, not just as someone that expressed the deepest thoughts and longings of a generation, but as a man dealt life’s cruelest blows over and over.
 Yet each time he was knocked down, he got back up and fashioned art from the dregs of misfortune, heartache, and adversity.
 He never once lashed out at his tormentors.